 template configured the project with the proper dependencies and generated all

 the files you need to get started:

 - The portlet class (in the package you specified)

 Your new module project is a portlet application.
 Next, you’ll learn exactly what a portlet is.

-Web applications can be simple: they might show you one piece of information, such as an article.
-A complex application might track your taxes as you enter lots of data into an application that calculates whether you owe or are due a refund.
+When you access a web site, you interact with an application.
+That application could be simple: it might only show you one piece of information, such as an article.
+The application might be complex: you could be doing your taxes, entering lots of data into an application that calculates whether you owe or are due a refund.
 These applications run on a platform that provides application developers the building blocks they need to make applications.

 Liferay DXP provides a platform that contains common features needed by today’s applications, including user management, security, user interfaces, services, and more.
 Portlets are one of those basic building blocks.
 Often a web application takes up the entire page.
 If you want, you can do this with applications in Liferay DXP as well.
-Portlets, however, let you serve many applications on the same page at the same time.
+Portlets, however, allow Liferay DXP to serve many applications on the same page at the same time.
 Liferay DXP’s framework takes this into account at every step.
 For example, features like platform-generated URLs exist to support Liferay’s ability to serve multiple applications on the same page.

 Portlets created in Liferay Module Projects are generated as Components.
-If a module (sometimes also called a bundle) encapsulates pieces of your application, a component is the object that contains the core functionality.
-A Component is managed by a component framework or container.
+If the module (sometimes also called a bundle) encapsulates pieces of your application, the component is the object that contains the core functionality.
+A Component is an object that is managed by a component framework or container.
 Components are deployed inside modules, and they’re created, started, stopped, and destroyed as needed by the container.
 What a perfect model for a web application!
-It can be made available only when needed, and when it’s not, the container can make sure it doesn’t use resources needed by other components.
+It can be made available only when needed, and when it’s not, the container can make sure it doesn’t use any resources needed by other components.